March 14, 2011

 Leave a Comment » |

-i read, i think, Quote of the Day, Unsolicited commentary | Tagged: blood diamonds, De Beers, diamond industry, entitlement, feminism, GFE, intersecting oppressions, justice, oppression, pimps, privilege, prostitution, rape, reparations, sex trafficking, sexism, sexual assault, the girlfriend experience, users |
+Unsolicited commentary | Tagged: blood diamonds, De Beers, diamond industry, entitlement, feminism, GFE, intersecting oppressions, justice, oppression, pimps, privilege, prostitution, rape, reparations, sex trafficking, sexism, sexual assault, the girlfriend experience, users |

 Permalink